-Once you decide to Install an add-on, you’ll be taken back to the Add-on Browser and the installation will begin.
-You’ll receive a notification when the add-on installation has finished.
+Once you decide to install an add-on, you’ll be taken back to the add-on browser and the installation will begin.
+You’ll receive a notification when the installation has finished.

-Once that happens, click back into the add-on and all of those options that were greyed out in the description page will now be available.
+Once that happens, click back into the add-on and all of those options that were grayed out on the description page will now be available.

 The one you’ll probably use most often is the Configure button.
 This is where you’ll find any options that the programmers of the add-on have enabled.
 Many add-ons won’t have anything available on this screen, so don’t be too surprised if it’s empty.

 One final note: Kodi now gives you the option of configuring each add-on to either automatically update on its own or never update.
 Generally, I set my add-ons to automatically update Kodi because I want to be sure I have the latest version with new features or bug fixes.
 Occasionally, though, updating an add-on will cause it to break, so this enables you to find a version that works and keep it indefinitely.

 While there are many great add-ons in the repository, you probably have heard of other add-ons that do amazing things that you will want to install.
 These can usually be found through Googling or visiting the various Kodi forums.

 Just remember that when you are installing from the Repository, the team at Kodi has already done the work for you in ensuring that the app is safe and won’t infect your device or steal your data.
 When you install a third-party add-on, you need to do your own due diligence.
 Spend a bit of time looking around to see what people have to say about the third-party add-on you are considering.
 The Kodi community is pretty vocal and will send out warnings about dodgy add-ons.